What is covered by this pathway?

 - can provide evidence of activities, plans and supporting evidence that show your intention to live permanently in New Zealand within 12 months.

-Supporting evidence could include the following:
+Supporting evidence could include the following in New Zealand:

 - buying real property